 Safe, green and achingly hip, Norway’s capital is going through a renaissance

 The city sits on the Oslo Fjord presenting a waterfront skyline from nearly every angle.
-In the summer people picnic on the greens and dive into the clear waters for a dip.
+In the summer people picnic on the greens and dive into the clear waters to cool off.
 In winter, locals don their skis and make the most of what nature has to offer.
-The surrounding hills and forests (from where most of the world’s most famous Christmas trees are cut from), keeps the city feeling warm and cosy, whatever the season.
+The surrounding hills and forests (where most of the world’s most famous Christmas trees are cut and collected), keeps the city feeling warm and cosy, whatever the season.

 The city has been built for getting around au natural.
-No, not naked but on foot or by bike, or for the more adventurous kayaking and hiking are popular modes of transport.
-Rather than roads, jammed with traffic, the city centre is full of pedestrian streets, open squares and cycle paths.
-Not only does it reduce pollution and creates a healthier city but it creates a more human city where people want to spend time.
+No, not naked but on foot or by bike, or for the more adventurous, kayaking and hiking are popular modes of transport.
+Rather than roads jammed with traffic, the city centre is full of pedestrianised streets, open squares and cycle paths.
+Not only does it reduce pollution and creates a healthier city, but it creates a more human city where people want to spend time.

 Dining in Oslo is an absolute treat.
 Whether it is getting down and dirty on some King Crab at Mathallen food hall or tucking into the exquisite modern Nordic cuisine served at Sentralen, you’re spoilt for choice.

 Don’t forget that Oslo is the home of the Viking.
 So pop in to the Viking Ship Museum to see how they crossed the seas to plunder and pillage around Europe.
 When you’ve had your fill of plundering then try the Munch Museum that shows many works from bohemian artist, including the iconic ‘The Scream’ that was painted on the shores of a fjord overlooking Oslo.
 Contemporary art is also on offer.
 Work by art stars including Jeff Koons and Damian Hurst is found at the excellent Astrup Fearnley art museum and there are an incredible array of galleries along the central new areas.